stephenh/tessell/docs/viewgeneration.md

 Presenters
 ----------

-After `gwt-mpv` generates the view, it becomes easy for the presenter to use the `IsClientView` interface and the assorted `IsXxx` widget interfaces it exposes.
+After Tessell generates the view, it becomes easy for the presenter to use the `IsClientView` interface and the assorted `IsXxx` widget interfaces it exposes.

 Here is a `ClientPresenter`: